OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Bypassing Emulator Detection

 1. Patch out the emulator detection functionality.
-Disable the unwanted behaviour by simply overwriting the respective bytecode or native code with NOP instructions.
+Disable the unwanted behavior by simply overwriting the respective bytecode or native code with NOP instructions.
 2. Use Frida or Xposed to hook APIs to hook file system APIs on the Java and native layers.
 Return innocent looking values (preferably taken from a real device) instead of the tell-tale emulator values.
 For example, you can override the <code>TelephonyManager.getDeviceID()</code> method to return an IMEI value.

 Refer to the "Tampering and Reverse Engineering section" for examples of patching, code injection and kernel modules.